Using child maintenance in a mortgage application

 Which mortgage lenders accept tax credits and child benefit?

 Again, this will vary by lender.
-Some lenders will take these benefits into account but there will be questions.
+Some lenders may take these benefits into account but there may be questions.
 For example, a lender may not accept these if your child is above a certain age.
-While others may not accept child benefit as income if one applicant earns £50,000 or over – the point at which you need to start paying the High Income Child Benefit Charge.
+While others may not accept child benefit as income if one applicant earns £60,000 or over – the point at which you need to start paying the High Income Child Benefit Charge.

 How can a mortgage broker help?

-When it comes to finding the best mortgage deal it’s always a good idea to speak to a mortgage broker.
-They can search the market for you and may have access to deals you won’t find on the High Street.
-But if you’re planning to use child maintenance as income when applying for your mortgage, a broker’s advice is invaluable.
+When it comes to finding the best mortgage deal for you, it’s always a good idea to speak to a mortgage broker, but if you’re planning to use child maintenance as income when applying for your mortgage, a broker’s advice can be even more helpful.

-They will break down how your income is made up into what you earn and any child maintenance payments.
-And within that, they’ll ask if there is a formal court order in place and how long will the child maintenance be paid for.
+They will break down how your income is made up into what you earn and any child maintenance payments, and they’ll ask if there is a formal court order in place and how long will the child maintenance be paid for.

-Lenders can vary quite substantially on this area.
-So once your broker has this breakdown, they’ll use their detailed knowledge of the market to find the most appropriate lender for you.
-Plus they will save you time and stress too.
+Lenders’ criteria can vary substantially in this area.
+So once your broker has this breakdown, they’ll use their detailed knowledge to find the right lender for you.

 Related Reads